aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Keeping software updated ensures that known vulnerabilities are addressed, which will protect the application and its data from emerging threats.

+SR-IM2.
+Configure the application to minimize the surface area for attacks by disabling unused services and endpoints.

+Rationale: Minimizing the attack surface reduces the number of potential entry points for attackers, enhancing the overall security of the application.
+This proactive measure significantly lowers the risk of exploitations and helps maintain system integrity.

 ## 16. Cultural Requirements